 With each email sent, you have the option of ‘unsubscribing’ from our mailing list at any time, thereby disabling any further such email communication from being sent.
 If you wish to have specific communications with a member of the Ogden Trust staff, you will be required to provide specific information that will be routed to the appropriate contact within The Ogden Trust.

 The Ogden Trust will disclose your personal information or any of its log file information when required by law or in the good-faith belief that such actions are necessary.

 The Ogden Trust uses all reasonable precautions to keep the information disclosed to us secure.
 The Ogden Trust reserves the right to transfer information in connection with the sale of all or part of The Ogden Trust capital stock or assets to any third party.
 Furthermore, we are not responsible for any breach of security or for any actions of any third-parties that receive the information.

 We retain personal data only for a legitimate and lawful reason and only for so long as necessary or required by law.
 We have adopted Review, Retention and Disposal Guidelines which set out the time period for which different categories of data are kept.
 If you have any specific queries about our record retention periods or wish to request that your personal data is considered for erasure, please contact firstname.lastname@example.org.

-You have various rights under the General Data Protection Regulations (2018) to access and understand the personal data we hold about you, and in some cases to ask for it to be erased or amended or for us to stop processing it, but subject to certain exemptions and limitations.
+You have various rights under the Data Protection Act 2018 (GPA) to access and understand the personal data we hold about you, and in some cases to ask for it to be erased or amended or for us to stop processing it, but subject to certain exemptions and limitations.

 You always have the right to withdraw consent, where given, or otherwise object to receiving generic communications.
 Please be aware however, that the Trust may have another lawful reason to process the personal data in question even without your consent.
 That reason will usually have been asserted under this Privacy Notice or may exist under some form of contract or agreement with the individual (eg an employment or funding contract, or because of attendance at an event).